unraveldata-org/unravel-terraform-scripts/bigquery/README.md

 **multi_key_auth_model** (Required)(bool) : Set this variable as `true`

-## Configuring Terraform Backend.
+## Configuring Terraform Backend.(Optional)
 It is always recommended to keep the state file in a central storage.
-Pleease configure `backend.tf` file in the repo to use Google Storage as your Terraform statefile storage.
+Please configure `backend.tf` file in the repo to use Google Storage as your Terraform state file storage.

 ```bash
 cp backend.tf.example backend.tf
 ```
-Update the file with an already existing Google Storage Path where the user executing the terrafrom have access to.
+Update the file with an already existing Google Storage Path where the user executing the terraform have access to.

 ## Run Terraform to Create Resources
 Run Terraform commands in the terraform directory: